ST. MARY’S HADDON HEIGHTS – GET TO KNOW US

 We are also very excited about an event that will be taking place on June 3rd that we are calling, “Strawberry Jamm”.
 This fun event will feature food trucks, beer and wine tasting, local artisans and lots and lots of Strawberry deliciousness!!!
+There will be a magic show for children at 5pm as well.
 You will not want to miss it!!!!

 St. Mary’s parish community is one of varying ages, ethnicities, sexual orientation, educational and socioeconomic backgrounds.
 EVERYONE IS ALWAYS WELCOME AT ST. MARY’S.

 We invite YOU to come and meet us.
 Join us for our Healing Service on Wednesday morning at 10am or for our Sunday morning worship, also at 10am.
 You will be warmly received and made to feel at home.
 Get to know us.
 Come out and see our beautiful church and meet the members of St. Mary’s parish community as we continue spreading God’s love in the world for the next one hundred and six years and beyond!

 SUNDAYS AT FOUR……A FINAL CONCERT FOR 2016-17 SEASON